0x4f53/Wristkey/README.md

 ### Adding items

 Wristkey supports both Bitwarden and Google Authenticator importing for ease-of-use, though the procedures differ slightly for each.
-For Bitwarden, a JSON file is parsed and the ```totp``` field is extracted from each login.
+For example, for Bitwarden, a JSON file is parsed and the ```totp``` field is extracted from each account.
 For Google Authenticator, a QR code image file is scanned, the base64 string in it is converted from Google's protobuf format and the ```secret``` field is extracted from ```OtpParameters```.

 <img src = screenshots/addscreen.png alt="add">